transilvlad/dnsblchk/README.md

 -   `sleep_hours`: The number of hours to wait between checks.
 (Default: `3`)

 ### File Paths
--   `servers_file`: Path to the CSV file containing DNSBL servers.
+-   `servers_file`: Path to the CSV file containing RBL servers.
 -   `ips_file`: Path to the CSV file containing IPs to check.
--   `report_dir`: Directory to store CSV report files from DNSBL checks.
+-   `report_dir`: Directory to store CSV report files from RBL checks.

 ### DNS Nameservers
--   `nameservers`: A list of DNS nameservers to use for DNSBL queries.
+-   `nameservers`: A list of DNS nameservers to use for RBL queries.
     - Supports multiple servers for redundancy and load balancing.
     - Example: `['208.67.222.222', '208.67.220.220']` (OpenDNS servers)
     - If not specified, defaults to `['208.67.222.222']`

 ### Threading Settings
--   `threading.enabled`: If `true`, multithreading is enabled for DNSBL checks.
+-   `threading.enabled`: If `true`, multithreading is enabled for RBL checks.
 (Default: `true`)
 -   `threading.thread_count`: The number of worker threads to use for concurrent checks.
 (Default: `4`, Minimum: `1`)
     - Increase this value for faster checks but higher resource usage.
     - Decrease for lower resource usage but slower checks.